zephyrhours/Hyperspectral-Change-Detection-PTCD/README.md

 - [Baidu Disk, Extraction code: 6c2e](https://pan.baidu.com/s/1u7gHjKtIGZXH3ykCX9APxw)

 # Citation

+This IGARSS2021 conference paper is not included in the IEEE or Google schoolor library for the time being, which will be included after a period of time.

 If these codes and dataset are helpful for you, please cite this paper:

 **BibTex Format:**<br />